Spirik/GEM/README.md

   *Accepts*: `byte`, `byte`, `_const unsigned char U8X8_PROGMEM_ *`
   *Returns*: nothing
   Set custom [XBM](https://en.wikipedia.org/wiki/X_BitMap) image displayed as the splash screen when GEM is being initialized.
 Should be called before `GEM_u8g2::init()`.
 For more details on splash customization and example refer to corresponding section of the [wiki](https://github.com/Spirik/GEM/wiki).

+* **setSplash(** _byte_ width, _byte_ height, _const uint8_t PROGMEM_ *image **)**  `Adafruit GFX version`
+  *Accepts*: `byte`, `byte`, `_const uint8_t PROGMEM_ *`
+  *Returns*: nothing
+  Set custom bitmap image displayed as the splash screen when GEM is being initialized.
+The following is the format of the bitmap as described in Adafruit GFX library documentation:
+  > A contiguous block of bits, where each `1` bit sets the corresponding pixel to 'color', while each `0` bit is skipped.

+  Bitmap must be presented as a byte array and located in program memory using the PROGMEM directive, width and height of the bitmap must be supplied as a first and second argument to the function respectively.
+Should be called before `GEM_adafruit_gfx::init()`.
+See [Bitmaps](https://learn.adafruit.com/adafruit-gfx-graphics-library/graphics-primitives#bitmaps-2002806-39) section of Adafruit GFX documentation for more details and [image2cpp](http://javl.github.io/image2cpp/) webtool for online bitmap conversion.
+For more details on splash customization and example refer to corresponding section of the [wiki](https://github.com/Spirik/GEM/wiki).

 * **setSplashDelay(** _uint16_t_ value **)**
   *Accepts*: `uint16_t`